atBeatty/wolf-app-frontend/README.md

 1. Navigate to the filepath of the *frontend* and open up the index.html file from the root

 ### MVP
 This project is designed with future developments in mind.
-The long term plan is to develop this is into an app that can
+The long term plan is to develop this is into an app that can allow the user to choose from a variety of golf games, and have it track gambling totals or points.

 ### License